lirannesta/ordered-springboottests/README.md

 # ordered-springboottests
-A spring project with H2 DB that demonstrates ordering between springBootTests
+A SpringBoot project with H2 DB that demonstrates ordering between springBootTest(s).
+Please notice 'DemoApplicationTests' which brings up multiple contexts of SpringBoot, and demonstrates changed DB value across runs.